TMisiukiewicz/performance-workshops/exercises/EXERCISE_2.md

 - **Long Tasks**: long JavaScript execution blocks
 - **Frequent Re-renders**: Multiple renders of the same components

-## Part 4: Optimize the code
+## Part 4: Optimize the code and re-profile

 ### Step 6: Implement Optimizations
-1. **Checkout branch <branch_with_solution>**
+1. **Checkout branch `perf/exercise-2`**

-### Step 7: Re-profile and Compare
+### Step 7: Re-profile
-1. After implementing optimizations, repeat the profiling process
+1. Repeat the profiling process

+### Step 8: Compare the results with the baseline
-2. Compare the new profile with the original
+1. Compare the new profile with the original
-3. Look for improvements in:
+2. Look for improvements in:
    - Reduced JavaScript execution time
    - Fewer long tasks

-## Part 5: Advanced Profiling Techniques

 ## Troubleshooting